shoyo/prisoners-dilemma-analysis/README.md

     pip3 install numpy

 ### Running the Simulation Tool
+After obtainining a local copy of this repository, navigate to the `IPDsrc` directory.
 To run the GUI and start using the application, type into the command line:

     python3 gui.py